 When do most Arizona homeowners stop using their pools without a heater?

-Most families stop regular swimming in October and don’t jump back in until April or May without a heater.
+Most families stop regular swimming in October and don’t jump back in until late May without a heater.
 Having a heated pool can add 3–5 extra months of comfortable swimming each year.

 Does having a heated pool increase home value or rental appeal?